Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 What to know

-• International roaming beyond MX/CA is not included — texting only to 200+ countries on Supreme
+International roaming beyond MX/CA not included in any plan (Cricket Passport add-on available on Smart/Supreme) — international texting to 200+ countries on Smart and Supreme

 Network & Coverage

 Cricket is owned by AT&T and runs entirely on AT&T's network, including AT&T's 5G.
 Sensible and Smart plan customers can be deprioritized behind AT&T postpaid subscribers during network congestion.
 Supreme Unlimited includes unlimited priority data — your speeds won't be slowed based on usage.
 Sensible 10GB includes 10GB of high-speed data, then throttles to 128 Kbps — no hotspot.
-Smart Unlimited includes unlimited data (deprioritized), 15GB hotspot, and MX/CA calling, texting, and data.
+Smart Unlimited includes unlimited data (deprioritized), 15GB hotspot, MX/CA calling, texting, and data, and international texting to 200+ countries.
 Supreme Unlimited includes unlimited priority data, 50GB hotspot, MX/CA perks, international texting to 200+ countries, and Max Basic with Ads.
 Video defaults to SD on all plans, though Supreme users can toggle off video management in account settings.
 All prices include taxes and fees.

 Network: AT&T Type: MVNO Parent: AT&T